croservices/cro/docs/reference/cro-webapp-template.md

 Where `render-template` renders the template and returns the result of doing so, and `content` is from `Cro::HTTP::Router` and sets the content type of the response along with the body.

-Note that by default `template` is setting a content type of `text/html`; to have it not do so, pass `content-type`:
+While by default `template` sets a content type of `text/html`; this can be changed by passing the `content-type` named argument:

 ```
 route -> 'product', Int $id {